vantage6/vantage6-workshop/learners/setup.md

 jupyter lab
 ```

-Make sure the JupyterLab opens in your browser.
+Make sure JupyterLab opens in your browser.

 2. Verify the installation of `vantage6`: